 Good mental health is essential for the well-being and functioning of individuals, families, communities and societies.
 There is increasing evidence to show that apart from the personal impact of social exclusion that psychosocial disability can result in, there is an enormous loss to communities and the economy if people with psychosocial disabilities cannot participate in society and the economy.
 A 2016 World Bank report calculated that over 1 trillion dollars is lost to the global economy due to mental illness every year, a figure that will rise to 6 trillion dollars by 2030 if urgent action is not taken to address growing needs.

 Psychosocial disabilities are a leading cause of disability worldwide, accounting for around 1/3 of all disability globally (measured using Years Lives with Disability) according to the WHO.
-Suicide is estimated to lead to almost a million deaths annually around the world.
+Suicide is estimated to be a cause of a million deaths annually around the world.
 In many countries this is the highest cause of death among young people.
-Despite this, few resources are allocated to reducing barriers to participation for this group, and mental health services are among the least prioritised in many countries.
+Despite this, few resources are dedicated to this group, and mental health services are among the least prioritised in many countries.

 The last decades have seen a significant growth in interest in mental health as a development issue.
 This is evident in the Sustainable Development Goals (SDGs), which includes many important references to mental health and wellbeing.
 Psychosocial disabilities are increasingly recognised as an essential component of disability inclusive development, and in many countries stronger organisations of people with psychosocial disabilities are growing, where they previously did not exist.
 The UN Convention on the Rights of Persons with Disabilities (CRPD) provides a basis for people with psychosocial disabilities to challenge their exclusion, and hold governments accountable to commitments regarding their rights.